UNBCTF/UNBCTF.github.io/docs/blog/posts/training/intro-to-ctfs/intro-to-ctf.md

 You might be wondering how the jeopardy categories that were mentioned above are relevant to the industry.
 Below is a quick breakdown on some of the  that the skills you can learn are transferrable to a career in cybersecurity.
 Note: There are endless possibilities, don't get discouraged because I've only listed a few below!

-* Cryptography: Can be used to protect information, secure communications, and preserve privacy.
+* __Cryptography__: Can be used to protect information, secure communications, and preserve privacy.

-* Reverse Engineering: Can be used to analyze malicious software (malware) or understand how a system works.
+* __Reverse Engineering__: Can be used to analyze malicious software (malware) or understand how a system works.

-* Web exploitation: Can be used to help secure web applications by auditing the security controls in place.
+* __Web exploitation__: Can be used to help secure web applications by auditing the security controls in place.

-* Digital Forensics: Can be used for incident response (i.e. A company has been hacked, now you have to figure out how it happened).
+* __Digital Forensics__: Can be used for incident response (i.e. A company has been hacked, now you have to figure out how it happened).

-* Binary Exploitaiton: Can be used to audit software and other systems to find bugs that may compromise system security.
+* __Binary Exploitaiton__: Can be used to audit software and other systems to find bugs that may compromise system security.

 ## Are there any prerequisites for getting started?